pierreozoux/pierreozoux.github.io/source/_posts/2013-09-06-contribution-to-packer.markdown

 categories: [packer, DevOps]
 ---

-I wanted to introduce you my attempt to create a shared repository for Packer Template.
+I wanted to introduce you my attempt to create a shared repository for Packer Templates.
 Please, feel free to comment!

 <!-- more -->